coffeevalenbat/CBT-FX/README.md

 This is my attempt at writing a sound effect driver that's natively compatible with [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020/) (Instead of having to use register values or converting other assembly drivers to GBDK-2020), It's made to be used alongside the [FX Hammer editor](https://www.pouet.net/prod.php?which=17337).
 It's aimed at people who want good sounding sound effects but don't wanna have to do custom solutions, feel free to use the translated example SFX's too (see [here](https://github.com/datguywitha3ds/CBT-FX/blob/26282e0e63d0cdbda31acf8a2430c4651243244e/src/main.c#L15)).

 # Usage
-1. Create your sound effects first in first in the before mentioned [FX Hammer editor](https://www.pouet.net/prod.php?which=17337).
+1. Create your sound effects first in the before mentioned [FX Hammer editor](https://www.pouet.net/prod.php?which=17337).
  2. Copy both files in the `include` folder into your project, be sure to also add `#include "cbtfx.h"` (Or wherever you place the files) into whatever C files will use CBT-FX.
  3. Create a `const unsigned char` 2D array, the 2nd array length should be `CBTFX_LENGTH`.
  4. Use the `CBTFX_FRAME` macro to create each frame of your sound effect, this will make translating the sound effects from FX Hammer easier;